play-co/comet/NOTES.md

             - if all from same parent, paste into that parent
             - if from different parents, paste into selected parent
 * Cloaking - needs overhaul, perhaps rename to "trash" and "untrash"
+    - Undoing nested nodes restores children which were also removed, could be an uncloaking problem
     - only root node should be marked, don't walk all child nodes
     - restore node currently brings back too many nodes, needs to be tightened
     - to replicate: